segment-boneyard/analytics-magento/Readme.md

 # Analytics for Magento

 > **NOTE**: Official support from Segment for this plugin is **deprecated**.
 We are currently looking for community maintainers.
 The current version of this plugin should be free of bugs but any existing and future development will be paused for the time being.
-We recommend exploring and using third party alternatives.
-If you have any questions or have interest in stewarding the Segment Magento plugin, please send us an email at friends@segment.com!
+We recommend exploring and using third party alternatives. **Specifically, the folks at Windsor Circle are maintaining an [active fork of the plugin](https://github.com/windsor-circle/analytics-magento) driving towards support for Magento 2.** If you have any questions, please send us an email at friends@segment.com!

 **Analytics for Magento** is a Magento extension for [Segment](https://segment.com) that lets you send data to any analytics tool you want without writing any code yourself!